-Due to restrictions of municipal permits, race insurance and volunteer staffing, all participants must remain on pace to complete Oliver Half Iron Triathlon in 8.5 hours.
+Due to restrictions of municipal permits, all participants must remain on pace to complete the race by 3:30pm

-The swim course cut-off time is 1:10 hour after the final Half Iron wave start.
+The swim course cut-off time is 1:10 hour after the final participant enters the water.
 Swimmers need to be out of the water before the cut-off.
 Any swimmer exiting the water after the cut-off will not be allowed to continue.

 You may also be stopped by race staff if:

-We will be opening up these intersections to normal traffic flow in advance of a rider pushing the edge of the cutoff time.
-This means you may find yourself having to obey traffic laws at the busy intersections of Station Street and Fairview Rd (opening at 12:00pm).
+NOTE: We will be opening up these intersections to normal traffic flow in advance of a rider pushing the edge of the cutoff time.
+This means you may find yourself having to obey traffic laws at the busy intersections of Hwy 97 & Rd 2, Hwy 97 & rd 18.
 A race vehicle will proceed at cutoff time pace to inform you of your position and open the intersections.

-NOTE: There will be a run course cut-off time at the run turnaround (10.5km) at 7 Hrs. after the final wave start – 2:10.
+NOTE: There will be a run course cut-off time at the run turnaround (10.5km) at 2:10pm.
 No one will be allowed to proceed with the second loop of the run after this cut off time.
-The official race finish is 8.5 hrs at 3:40 pm.
+The official race finish is at 3:30 pm.
 The run course sweeps will leave approximately 15 minutes after the last runner departs.